How To Conduct a Highly Effective Competitor Analysis in 10 Steps

 All business owners are aware of their competition.
 But how deeply do you understand your competitors' strengths, their potential for growth, and how their current strategies are powering their success?

-The competitive intelligence provided by a competitor analysis is a highly profitable, insightful tool in steering your business in the right direction and differentiating you from your competition, whether you’re running a start up, established business or a global brand.
+The competitive intelligence provided by a competitor analysis is a highly profitable, insightful tool in steering your business in the right direction and differentiating you from your competition, whether you’re running a start-up, small business, established business or a global brand.

 What is a competitor analysis?

-Competitor analysis is an important part of any business plan, whether you’re running a startup, established business or a global brand.
+Competitor analysis – or market analysis – is an important part of any business plan, whether you’re running a startup, an established business or a global brand.
 It gives business owners like you crucial insights not only into how your direct competitors operate and how they are over and underperforming in their target market, but also into your own business.